 Best Egypt Sites for Travel Photography

-If photography is important to your Egypt trip, build your itinerary around sites that offer strong exterior views, beautiful light and rich visual variety.
+If photography is important to your Egypt trip, build your itinerary around places with strong exterior views, beautiful light and visual variety.
+A private route also helps avoid rushed stops and poor timing.

 Pyramids of Giza and the Sphinx